Due: Tuesday, January 27 at 5:00 pm

 Modular design

 The gpio and timer modules provide access to two of the Mango Pi peripherals.
 The gpio module has routines that control the GPIO pins and the timer module retrieves the system tick count.
-The two modules are specifically used by the application program in clock.c, but, more broadly, these modules are designed to be reusable in any future application that requires similar functionality.
+Both modules are used by the clock application, but, more broadly, they are designed to be reusable in any future application that requires similar functionality.
 These two modules are the first of many more to come.
 By the end of the quarter, you will have implemented a complete set of modules that form a library of core functions for your Mango Pi.

-Each module is divided into an interface and its implementation.
-A module interface is given in its header file e.g. gpio.h for the gpio module.
-In the header file, each public function is listed with its name, prototype, and documentation about what the function does.
-The implementation for the functions goes into the corresponding gpio.c file.
+interface is in its header file e.g. gpio.h for the gpio module.
+The header file lists the public functions and gives the name, prototype, and documentation for each.
+The implementation for the functions is in the corresponding gpio.c file.

-This idea of separating interface and implementation is fundamental to all software engineering: projects might have a different naming convention and file organization, but they always separate interface from implementation.
-Doing so abstracts away the implementation from a user, meaning that they can use the module without thinking about the underlying code that implements it.
-It also allows easily changing out the implementation – this may become valuable towards the end of the course if you want to swap out your implementation for a reference one written by the staff.
+Separating interface and implementation is a fundamental software engineering practice that embodies the principle of abstraction.
+The interface describes the module functionality in such a way to allow the client to use the features without having to think about the underlying code that implements it.
+This separation also allows easily changing out the implementation – this may become valuable towards the end of the course if you want to swap out your implementation for a reference one written by the staff.

 For the gpio and timer modules, we specify the module interface; it is your job to write the module implementation to match the provided specification.
 The interface documentation in the header files is written for a client of the module.
 The client needs an overview of what functionality is exported by the module and information about how to use the functions and what behavior to expect from them.
 The interface does not describe any insider info of how the function gets its job done; those details are private to the implementation.